-The Police Department employs six full time, professional jailers, who are non-sworn employees working under the direction of a Lieutenant and directly supervised by a Sergeant.
+The Police Department employs five full-time, professional jailers, who are non-sworn employees working under the direction of a Lieutenant and directly supervised by a Sergeant.

 Inmate Worker Program

 Adult males with no medical problems can serve up to 4 days in Jail as a trustee.
-The time served must be court ordered.
-The cost of the program is $100 Administrative Fee and $75 per day.
+The time served must be court-ordered.
+The cost of the program is a $100 Administrative Fee and $75 per day.

 Prison Rape Elimination Act (PREA)